datanav/docs/hub/concepts.rst

     "user:manager": "~:user:101"
   }

-Noet that in the entity example above, the ``_id`` property do not retain a namespace, but the value does.
+Note that in the entity example above, the ``_id`` property do not retain a namespace, but the value does.
 This is an exception as the ``_id`` is the property Sesam uses as a unique identifier.

   .. important::